 To avoid profiles that don’t have any information about the job seniority of a user, you can include the desired seniorities while simultaneously excluding the ones that you don’t need.

-My audience dropped from 53K to 47K when I excluded Unpaid, Entry and Training (even though LinkedIn shouldn’t show ads to them at all if I haven’t included them in the first place).
-What happened is that the platform “cleaned” profiles that don’t have any seniority information.
-By doing so, I make sure that my segmentation is much more precise to meet my needs.
+My audience dropped from 53K to 47K when I excluded Unpaid, Entry and Training.
+Even though LinkedIn shouldn’t show ads to them at all if I haven’t included them in the first place!
+However, it can still happen if you aren’t careful.

 Tip 6: Never stop A/B Testing